 What to expect

 One of the best historical-fantasy detective/mystery novels out there.
-In a market populated by dark fantasy and horror detectives, this book stands unique in one important aspects – charm.
+In a market populated by dark fantasy and horror detectives, this book stands unique in one important aspect – charm.

 What I liked